LumitoLuma/OpenSSH-for-Windows/README.md

 ## About OpenSSH for Windows - Installer

 OpenSSH is a very popular suite of network utilities based on the SSH protocol (Secure Shell).
 Finding an installation tool for Windows is not very easy, since almost all Windows versions are portable.
+Update: Now with **OpenSSH v8.2p1** and **LibreSSL v3.0.2**

 An that is what OpenSSH for Windows - Installer does: installs a modern version of OpenSSH into your Windows system.